 Because Facebook’s UX is intuitive.
 Once you set up MySpace, you don’t know what to do with it unless someone shows you how it all works.
 It’s like my daughter talked about Aldi.
 Now her favorite store, she wasn’t sure how it worked at first.
-The whole idea of needing a quarter to get a shopping cart and bringing you own sacks was foreign.
-The first time, she only went because someone who shopped there all the time went with her to show her the ropes.
+The whole idea of needing a quarter to get a shopping cart and bringing your own sacks was foreign.
+The first time, she only went because someone who shopped there always went with her to show her the ropes.
 That’s a bad UX design.

 Involving prospective users in the development of the UX avoids costly mistakes that will have to be re-engineered or cost you customers.

 Designing for simplicity and consistency are critical elements of a good UX.

 Part creative and part logical application of business processes, building a business plan is important.
 Sure, we all know businesses that were successful without one, but it’s still an important exercise to build a business plan if for no other reason than to force yourself and your team to think logically about the journey you are starting.
 A good captain knows what he/she will face and has contingencies in case of unexpected events.